 Hello there, I am Joshua Hailpern.

 As a serial PRODUCT product management/leadership, user workflow, user features, IXD, product evaluation, roadmap planning, competitive analysis and DESIGN user interface mockups & wireframes, UX, prototyping, branding, logos + iconography, marketing material, websites, videos + animations and other visual assets executive, I have spent over 10 years discovering new ways for people to experience technology.
-I believe that treating “what technology IS” separately from “how people interact WITH technology” is both naive and unsafe (especially when AI is involved).
-My leadership approach merges strategic product planning, guided by user-first design, and experience leading deeply technical data-driven ENGINEERING/ML software engineering, software architecture, ML, NLP, and AI teams that have brought novel solutions to users across a broad spectrum of technical experience.
+I believe that treating “what technology IS” separately from “how people interact WITH technology” is detrimental and, especially when AI is involved, unsafe.
+My leadership approach merges strategic product planning, guided by user-first design and experience leading deeply technical data-driven ENGINEERING/ML software engineering, software architecture, ML, NLP, and AI teams with AI.
+This approach has brought novel brand, product and design solutions to users across a broad spectrum of verticals.

 Product-problem-fit ideas are plentiful, and are easy to get excited about.
 Finding solutions with a market that will pay, then validating the scope of an MVP, is product strategy.
 As a respected product leader, I have found listening to customer’s symptoms to uncover the pain point, and building consensus with GTM, design and engineering are the two key pillars to success.